adithyac94/adithyac94/README.md

 I'm a Masters Student in Computer Science at Northeastern University and a Developer -> check my [Git](https://github.com/adithyac94?tab=repositories).

-👯 I’m looking for Full-Time opportunities in software developement starting from May-2022
+👯 I’m looking for Full-Time opportunities in Software Developement starting from May-2022

 🥅 2022 Goals: Learn, Grow & Contribute more to Open Source projects.